Alphabetical list of the most important Canvas tools.

 The gradebook is a table with a column for each gradable item in the course (assignments, quizzes and graded discussions) and a row for each student.
 When you grade an item via speedGrader, the grade will be listed here.
 Also for non submission assignments a column is added which you can use to manually enter grades.

 There is also a column for the total grade.
 This is a running total of all the grades that has been accorded.
 To apply different weights to columns you can use a different maximum number of points or make use of Assignment groups.
+See the manual about Assignment groups.

 Groups are subsets of students in a course.
 A group has its own environment with Announcements, Pages, Discussions etc. Groups are meant for students to collaborate.
 Teachers and tutors cannot be participants but they can see and edit everything.